mempoolco/aiodiskdb/README.md

 ### Transactional

 "All or nothing" commit.
-Lock all the DB write operations while in transaction, allow the reads.
+Lock all the DB write operations during commits, still allowing the reads.
 Ensure an arbitrary sequence of data is persisted to disk.

 Transaction is scoped.
 Data added into a transaction is not available outside until committed.